 Bath for activities OUTSIDE of bedtime are fantastic.

 Baths are my answer for fixing anything wrong in a day:

 Bad mood?
 Bath.
 No nap?
 Bath?
 Sick day?
 Bath.
 Time ticking backwards?
 Bath.

-Some of my favorite indoor activities will always be bath time activities (especially this gem) because nothing resets a toddler like playing in the tub.
+Some of my favorite indoor activities will always be bath time activities (especially the viral Popsicle bath) because nothing resets a toddler like playing in the tub.

 Setting up a color bath is so easy!

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.